Section 1 - The Church and Building Law

 This is not the complete list; enquiries as to whether a particular building requires a Building Compliance Schedule should be referred to the local territorial authority.

-A Compliance Schedule Statement is issued as a temporary public notification of:
+A Compliance Schedule Statement is issued by local councils as a temporary public notification of:

-The Compliance Schedule Statement is required to be publicly displayed for 12 months from the date of issue.
+The Compliance Schedule Statement must be publicly displayed for 12 months from the date of issue.

-It is then replaced by the first Building Warrant of Fitness (BWOF).
-The Building Act 2004 requires the owner/ manager of the building to supply the territorial authority with a Building Warrant of Fitness (BWOF) and Certificate of Compliance with inspection, maintenance and reporting procedures at every anniversary of the Compliance Schedule issue date.
+It is then replaced by the first Building Warrant of Fitness (BWoF).
+The Building Act 2004 requires the owner/manager of the building to supply the territorial authority with a Building Warrant of Fitness (BWoF) and a Certificate of Compliance with inspection, maintenance, and reporting procedures on the anniversary of the Compliance Schedule issue date.

 An Independent Qualified Person (IQP) is a person (or firm) approved by a council as qualified to inspect, maintain and report on specified systems.
-Most territorial authorities have lists available on their websites of registered IQPs.
-Tradespeople that are registered as IQP advertise this in the Yellow Pages.
-IQPs can assist building owners with carrying out the monthly tests and inspections that building owners are not allowed to complete themselves and fill in the BWOF yearly for a monthly fee.
+Most territorial authorities have lists of registered IQPs available on their websites.
+Tradespeople who are registered as IQP advertise this in the Yellow Pages.
+IQPs can assist building owners with carrying out the monthly tests and inspections that building owners are not allowed to complete themselves, and fill in the BWoF yearly for a monthly fee.

 The Building Act contains provisions relating to all buildings that may be dangerous, insanitary or earthquake-prone, irrespective of when they were constructed.
 The Act gives Territorial Authorities wide-ranging powers to require owners to secure dangerous buildings and to take steps to remedy or remove the danger.